isg-airpollution/docs/project-structure.md

 ## Basic Structure

 Different projects will require different folder structures but some common minimal rules should be set to facilitate file navigation across projects among all team members.

+We will implement a two-step approach to reduce duplicated data.
+The process will involve two types of analysis:

+Data Management – focused on preparing, cleaning, and standardizing the data to ensure consistency and accuracy.

+Data Analysis – performed after the data has been properly managed, aimed at extracting insights and validating the quality of the treatment applied.

+The results of these two steps will be dependent on each other.
+In other words, we must first complete the data management stage before moving on to the data analysis stage.
+The analysis will not only highlight the outcomes of the data treatment but also allow us to compare our results with those of our colleagues.

+By following this structured process, we minimize the risk of:

+- Repeating the same tasks unnecessarily,

+- Using different or outdated versions of the data, and

+- Creating inconsistencies across analyses.

+This ensures that everyone works with a single, reliable version of the dataset.

 * A `README.md` file describing the project.

-* A `data/` folder containing all data files.

 * An `R/` or `src/` folder containing all scripts in the analysis.